dvaragnolo/NLP-QA-BENCHMARK/README.md

     ]
   }
 ```
-### Evaluation of the Question-Answering System answer
+## Evaluation of the Question-Answering System answer

-The SAAMs-50q_results.json is organized as follows:
+The nlp-qa50_validation.json is organized as follows:
 * Question = natural language question
-* Compare Results = (Boolean Value) True when the system's answer equals the manual answer.
+* Compare Results = (Boolean Value) True when the system's answer equals the manual answer
 * Comment = In case of failure, information on the system module with an incorrect result

 | id | Question | Compare Results | Comment |